Survival at Sea

 The second night, we had another opportunity.
 We saw in the distance what turned out to be a tug towing a barge heading directly toward us.
 It was traveling fairly slowly, maybe ten knots.
 We could see no one in the wheelhouse.
 Apparently it was on autopilot and the crew was below decks.
 Running like this is not uncommon for an ocean going tug and barge in an area where there is little traffic.
 As it approached, we thought for a while it might actually run over us.
 We crouched and watched as it approached, ready to jump and swim away from our submerged boat.
 We thought it might actually be a good thing if the tug were to actually hit our boat.
 We thought it might cause such an impact and vibration that the crew would take notice and stop to see what happened.
 One problem with that scenario was that it would take at least a mile before the tug could stop, taking them well away and out of sight and sound of us.
 One possible way of saving ourselves would be to swim the few feet over to the path of the tug and as the tug thundered by, grab the bumpers on the side of the tug and climb aboard.
 It would be a daring and maybe foolhardy attempt.
 We had enough time to discuss it and decided that if one were to miss the tug, that the barge, being much bigger and wider than the tug towing it, would then run over whomever the volunteer might be, killing him.
 We decided not to try.
 I do not know whether it was cowardice or reason that stopped us.
 Odd as it may be to hear it, we must have not felt that desperate quite yet.
 The tug and barge passed within fifty feet of us, lit up like a Christmas tree.
 The wheelhouse was especially bright.
 It was eerie, seeing that boat go by, nobody at the helm, nobody at all in sight.
 We screamed as loud as we could, but tugs are noisy creatures and no one on board heard us.
 We saw no other boats that night.

 The dawn of the third day brought a little hope.
 We felt that a search might begin that day.
 We were right.
 In the middle of the afternoon, after splitting another of our beers, we saw a low flying plane far off on the horizon.
-Search and Recovery aircraft generally fly at low altitude, general aviation aircraft fly at much higher altitudes.
+Search and Recovery aircraft generally fly at low altitude, and aviation aircraft fly at much higher altitudes.
 We knew it was looking for us.
 About twenty minutes later, we saw it again, only closer.
 We realized it was running a search pattern.
 We saw it again heading toward shore, closer yet.
 We did not see it again for about an hour.
-When we saw it again, we figured it had refueled and come back out to continue the search.
-It was continuing a pattern that was getting closer at every pass.
+When we did see it again, we figured it had refueled and come back out to continue the search.
+It was continuing a pattern that was getting closer to us at every pass.
 We began to think we might finally get lucky.
 As it was getting dark, it made one more pass just a quarter of a mile from us going out to sea.
 We knew judging from the pattern he was running that he would be very close to us on his last pass of the day.
-We were right, we could see the Coast Guard Falcon jet coming straight for us just after the sun set.
+We were right, we could see the Coast Guard Falcon jet coming straight for us just after the sunset.
 There was just a little light left.
-It was dark enough for to have his searchlight on.
+It was dark enough for the pilot to have his searchlight on.
 We could see he was panning it back and forth on the water as the jet approached.
 It was dark enough at that point that I knew they would not be able to see us unless the searchlight shined right on us as he flew over.
 He was very low.
 It seemed as though he were only about one hundred feet off the water when he passed directly overhead.
 The searchlight beam was off to the side about twenty feet.
 The jet seemed close enough to throw something and hit it.
 Our hopes were trashed again.
 We would need to endure at least another night in hell.

 Monday night was uneventful.
 We sat and stood on the hull crushed by the growing realization that we were not going to be found.
 We knew we were watching each other slowly die.
 We would, one by one, grow delirious, then comatose, and then die.
 We wondered silently who would be the last to die.
 We sat largely in silence in the gloom.
 We did discuss one wild plan.
 There were some lights in the distance that we thought were boats we might be able to swim to, but we were afraid that if whoever went could not get there, he would be unable to find his way back.
 We knew from our search of the hull there was a very large fishing reel with hundreds and hundreds of yards of fishing line on it still on the boat.
 We thought one of us could swim with the line attached to him and, if he could not get to whatever the lights were, we could reel him back in and not lose him.
 Harebrained, I know, but we discussed it for hours.
 Finally, we decided it was too risky.